HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/limitations/index.md

 ## Bookmarking reports

--   Use of the Content Reporting bookmark URL on a non-authenticated user will not function; you must first log in before using the Content Reporting bookmark URL.
+-  The bookmarked URL from HCL Content Reporting does not function in a non-authenticated user session.
+You must log in first to your Digital Experience account before you can access the bookmarked URL.
--  Content reporting will fail to maintain the report when changing language using the language switcher on the toolbar.
+-  When you change the language and then go to a bookmarked report, the system fails to retain the modifications and redirects you to the HCL Content Reporting landing page.

 ## User interface